 Problems with LATCH

 Attorneys who handle accident cases have noted that since the LATCH system was initiated nearly 13 years ago, the biggest problem with the system continues to be a lack of understanding about the system and how it was designed to be used.
 According to Child Passenger Safety technicians who designed the LATCH system and continue to study its use and misuse, nearly 90 percent of child car seats are incorrectly attached using the LATCH system.
 This greatly reduces the planned effectiveness of the LATCH system.

 Parents must understand that not every child car seat fits every vehicle; this is the main reason why many seats are incorrectly attached.
 Safety experts and auto accident attorneys advise it is essential to purchase a seat that fits the vehicle where it will be used and follow the installation manual instructions.
 A correctly attached car seat does not require the car’s adult seat belts; using those belts increases the chance of injury.
 Continued expert study is working to improve the LATCH system; however, maximum benefit can only be obtained through parent education on proper usage.

-Safety organizations encourage parents and caregivers to learn more about the correct use of the LATCH system on the NTSA LATCH system website, which is linked here.
+Safety organizations encourage parents and caregivers to learn more about the correct use of the LATCH system on the NTSA LATCH system website.
 Diligent safety measures can save more young passenger lives.
 If you are the parents of a child injured in auto accidents, seek out the services of lawyers experienced in child injury cases about the circumstances of your accident.